dthor/dthor.github.io/publications/publications.md

 ### IN REVIEW
 ***
-[2] Trondstad, L. M., O. Wilmot, **D. J. Thornbrugh**, and S. Hotaling. _In Review_.
+[2] Tronstad, L. M., O. Wilmot, **D. J. Thornbrugh**, and S. Hotaling. _In Review_.
 To composite or replicate: how sampling method and protocol differences alter stream bioassessment metrics.
 Environmental Monitoring and Assessment.

 [1] **Thornbrugh, D. J.**, D. M. Infante and Y. Tsang. _In Review_.
 Regional trends of biodiversity indices: differences in natural landscape and human land use on stream fishes.
 Journal of Biogeography.